Pan-STARRS: Description

-The Pan-STARRS Project is a collaboration between the University of Hawaii Institute for Astronomy, MIT Lincoln Laboratory, Maui High Performance Computing Center and Science Applications International Corporation.
+The Pan-STARRS Project is a collaboration between the University of Hawaiʻi Institute for Astronomy, MIT Lincoln Laboratory, Maui High Performance Computing Center and Science Applications International Corporation.
 Telescope construction was funded by the U.S. Air Force.

 By detecting differences from previous observations of the same areas of the sky, Pan-STARRS is discovering many new asteroids, comets, variable stars, supernovae and other celestial objects.
 Its primary mission is now to detect Near-Earth Objects that threaten impact events and it is expected to create a database of all objects visible from Hawaii (three-quarters of the entire sky) down to apparent magnitude 24.
-Construction of Pan-STARRS was funded in large part by the United States Air Force through their Research Labs.
-Additional funding to complete Pan-STARRS2 came from the NASA Near Earth Object Observation Program.
-Most of the funding presently used to operate the Pan-STARRS telescopes comes from the NASA Near Earth Object Observation Program.
+Construction of Pan-STARRS was funded in large part by the U.S. Air Force Research Laboratory.
+Additional funding to complete Pan-STARRS2 came from the NASA Near Earth Object Observation Program, which also supplies most of the funding to operate the telescopes.
 The Pan-STARRS NEO survey searches all the sky north of declination −47.5.

-The first Pan-STARRS telescope (PS1) is located at the summit of Haleakalā on Maui, Hawaii, and went online on 6 December 2008 under the administration of the University of Hawaii.
+The first Pan-STARRS telescope (PS1) is located at the summit of Haleakalā on Maui, Hawaii, on 30 June 2006 and went online on 6 December 2008 under the administration of the University of Hawaiʻi.
 PS1 began full-time science observations on 13 May 2010 and the PS1 Science Mission ran until March 2014.
 Operations were funded by the PS1 Science Consortium, PS1SC, a consortium including the Max Planck Society in Germany, National Central University in Taiwan, Edinburgh, Durham and Queen's Belfast Universities in the UK, and Johns Hopkins and Harvard Universities in the United States and the Las Cumbres Observatory Global Telescope Network.
 Consortium observations for the all sky (as visible from Hawaii) survey were completed in April 2014.

 Having completed PS1, the Pan-STARRS Project focused on building Pan-STARRS 2 (PS2), for which first light was achieved in 2013, with full science operations scheduled for 2014 and then the full array of four telescopes, sometimes called PS4.
 Completing the array of four telescopes is estimated at a total cost of US$100 million for the entire array.